postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 > __[Syncing API Schemas on GitHub is available with a free Postman account.
 You can back up your collections to GitHub on Postman Team, Business, and Enterprise plans.](https://www.postman.com/pricing)__

-Postman allows you to back up your collections (for paid plans only) or synchronize your APIs schemas on GitHub.
+Postman enables you to back up your collections (for paid plans only) or synchronize your API schemas on GitHub.
 For each of these integrations, you'll need to [generate a GitHub personal access token](#generating-a-github-personal-access-token).

 > If you are looking to import data into Postman from a GitHub repository, see [Importing via GitHub repositories](/docs/getting-started/importing-and-exporting-data/#importing-via-github-repositories).